ChuckSavage/EasyGamePasswords/Releases/README.txt

+Note: For updated installation instructions, see the wiki.

 1 - Execute the ToClipboard installer.
     It'll install to C:\ProgramFiles (x86)\ToClipboard.
     There should be a shortcut put on the desktop as well.